 - 3.3.1 Access to the How Bank Farm site is proposed from a priority-controlled junction with Baybarrow Road.
 This access will be designed to adoptable standards in line with Cumbria County Council's Development Design Guide.
-There will be 2-metre wide footways provided along all sides of the access junction and will provide connections to the existing pedestrian footways on Baybarrow Road/Southey Walk. - 3.3.2 Vehicle access to the Former Orgill School site is proposed from multiple locations.
-Four dwellings will have driveways providing direct access onto Chaucer Avenue, five dwellings will be accessed off Chaucer Avenue by way of a shared surface street, three dwelling will have driveways providing direct access onto Croadalla Avenue and five dwellings will be accessed of Croadalla Avenue by way of a shared surface street.
+A 2-metre wide footway will be that will provide connections to the existing pedestrian footways on Baybarrow Road/Southey Walk. - 3.3.2 Vehicle access to the dwellings on the former Orgill School site is proposed from a number of locations.
+Four dwellings will have driveways providing direct access onto Chaucer Avenue, with five dwellings having driveways that provide direct access onto Croadalla Avenue.
+In addition six dwellings will be accessed off Croadalla Avenue by way of a shared surface street.
 Connections will be made to the existing footways along Chaucer Avenue and Croadalla Avenue.